 Our management is responsible for, among other things, preparing our consolidated financial statements in accordance with accounting principles generally accepted in the United States of America, or "GAAP," establishing and maintaining internal control over financial reporting (as defined in Securities Exchange Act Rule 13a-15(f)) and evaluating the effectiveness of such internal control over financial reporting.
 Our independent registered public accounting firm is responsible for auditing our consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and for expressing an opinion on the conformity of the financial statements with GAAP.
-Our independent registered public accounting firm is also responsible for auditing our internal control over financial reporting in accordance with such standards and for expressing an opinion on our internal control over financial reporting.
-Our audit committee assists the board of directors in fulfilling its responsibility to oversee management's implementation of our financial reporting process.
-In its oversight role, our audit committee reviewed and discussed the audited financial statements and our internal control over financial reporting with management and with PwC, our independent registered public accounting firm for 2012.
+Our independent registered public accounting firm is also responsible for auditing our consolidated registered public accounting firm is also responsible for auditing our internal control over financial reporting.
+Our audit committee assists the board of directors in fulfilling its responsibility to overse management's implementation of our financial reporting process.
+In its oversight role, our audit committee reviewed and discussed the audited financial statements and our internal control over financial reporting.
+Our independent registered public accounting firm for 2012.